1 officer dead, 1 injured after car rams US Capitol police; suspect fatally shot by police

-Video shows the driver of the crashed car emerging with a knife in his hand and starting to run at the pair of officers, Capitol Police Acting Chief Yogananda Pittman told reporters.
+Video shows the driver of the crashed car emerging with a knife in his hand and starting to run at the pair of officers, Capitol Police Acting Chief Yogananda Pittman told reporters Friday.
 Authorities shot the suspect, who died at a hospital.

 "I just ask that the public continue to keep U.S. Capitol Police and their families in your prayers," Pittman said.
 "This has been an extremely difficult time for U.S. Capitol Police after the events of Jan.
 6 and now the events that have occurred here today."